 Nathalie: Do you eat the fruits and vegetables or sell them?

 Heisi: I usually put them on salads.
 I can't make that much to be able to sell them.

 Nathalie: What would be your advice for beginners like yourself?

 Heisi: To just start off small, do your research and to not give up if your first attempt was a failure.
 My first attempt was a success due to my fathers help and his advice on taking care of a garden.

 Nathalie: Anything else you would like to share?

 Heisi: I think anyone who has the time and space should start their own garden to help the planet and help eliminate some of those chemicals you get from store-bought foods.

--Nathalie D., student at Paul International High School in Washington, D.C., May 2014.
+-Story contributed by Nathalie D., student at Paul International High School in Washington, D.C., May 2014.